 No doubt there’s enough backstabbing and fake love ** in the hills and boulevards between Pasadena and the Pacific to choke a Weinstein, but, aside from great tits and palm trees, how much worse is it, really, than politics, journalism, the Pentagon, the Fortune 500, the legal profession, academia, sports?
 Ever work in a department store?
 Go to school?
 Family reunion after enough booze?
 There’s no point to this exorcism, beyond some snatches of humor so black they must have oozed from the La Brea Tar Pits.

 Story?
 Two deeply fucked-up show biz households.
 One contains lonely, desperate-to-comeback fading star ‘Havana Segrand’ (points for a great name), played by Julianne Moore.
 She hires a personal assistant, or ‘chore whore‘, played by Mia Wasikowska.
-The girl, a shy burn victim (recommended by Carrie Fisher, in a cameo as herself, to add a real-life dash of dysfunction), is tied in with the other household, more warped than Saddam Hussein’s, headed by a slimy personality-issues guru (John Cusack), father to a teenage idol punk (Evan Bird) who takes Spoilage to a level that begs remedy on the order of an acid attack.
+The girl, a shy burn victim (recommended by Carrie Fisher, in a cameo as herself, to add a real-life dash of dysfunction), is tied in with the other household, more warped than Saddam Hussein’s, headed by a slimy personality-issues guru (John Cusack), father to a teenage idol punk (Evan Bird) who takes Spoilage to a level that begs remedy on the order of a baseball bat.

 Framework noted, it’s clear that We Question motive and manner.
 How about staff?
 They’re good—and then some.
 Cusack does his best work in years.
 Moore is sensational, baring just about everything to inhabit the Star as Egomonster.
-She’s so real it hurts, her defeated/defiant eyes and snap-crackle smile veritable kaleidoscopes of vain pain—yet she needed a better movie to surround her.
+She’s so real it hurts, her defeated/defiant eyes and snap-crackle smile veritable kaleidoscopes of vain pain— she just needed a better movie to surround her.
 The assumption presented is that the pretenders and hangers-on are sum total.
 As any sort of fair,’true’ look at the actual workaday business of making motion pictures,—all the intricate, ingenious, coordinated craft, dedication, artistry—Wagner & Cronenberg offer nothing but a spit-take.

 After all this steam, I copp to being strangely held by the movie (in large part by Moore) much in the way I enjoy other demented wrecking balls like The Chase, Mulholland Drive or Blue Velvet, agreeing with A.O.
 Scott’s remark that “you may find yourself drawn back to it, and retracing its route from the familiar to the uncanny, from entertainment to revulsion, from dream to nightmare.”